 Thirdly: do nothing; be silent; be still.
 Breathe.
 Take a moment and try to take the long view.

 My point is, pain is temporary.
-Your experience of depression, however powerful, is an exercise in exposure to impermanence of humanity—and there is simply no real upside to facilitating death with suicide.
+Your experience of depression, however powerful, is an exercise in exposure to the impermanence of humanity—and there is simply no real upside to facilitating death with suicide.
 Because once you’re dead, that’s it.
 Game over.

-Here’s the thing: we have no way of knowing if those who have successfully ended their lives are satisfied with their decision to do so; what we do know, however, is that 99% of individuals who attempt to commit suicide and fail report that they’re happy to have failed.
+Here’s the thing: we have no way of knowing if those who have successfully ended their lives are satisfied with their decision to do so; what we do know, however, is that 99% of individuals who attempt to commit suicide and fail report feeling relieved to have failed.

 What if Hemingway killed himself before The Sun Also Rises?
 Or The Old Man and the Sea?
 What if Robin Williams had killed himself before Good Will Hunting?

 We’ll never know what gifts these giants might have given us had they made a different choice, but we do know the ways in which the world would have been deprived had they taken their lives earlier.

 Personally, I take this to heart.
 While I cannot claim any Pulitzer Prize-winning manuscripts or Oscar-worthy performances, in my own small way I change lives.
 I have a file on my computer of emails filled with several hundred notes from people whose lives my work has changed; those are lives I would not have had the chance to touch had I checked out years ago.

 And that, to me, is a reason to keep living.